gruebite/zzz/README.md

 5 feet of the creature and the ally isn't incapacitated.]]
 ```

+# Building & examples

+Checkout the source code comments and test, or the example directory for usage.

+`zig build`

+`zig build examples`

 # Sparse spec

-A zzz file describes a tree of strings.
+zzz text describes a tree of strings.
 Special characters (and spaces) are used to go up and down the tree.
 The tree has an implicit null root node.

 ### Descending the tree:
 ```